suprajaa4/predict-mutation-pathogenic/README.md

 In this project, I built an end-to-end machine learning pipeline to:

 * Construct a  missense variant dataset from ClinVar and extract protein-level features using Ensembl VEP
-* Train and evaluate models to predict variant pathogenicity and interpret feature importance in a biologically meaningful way
+* Train and evaluate models to predict variant pathogenicity and interpret feature importance

 The emphasis is on **interpretability, correctness, and reproducibility**, rather than deep learning complexity.

-##  Background (Beginner-Friendly)

 ### What is a missense mutation?